MoscaDotTo/Winapp2/winapp2ool/modules/browserbuilder/readme.md

 1. Place `chromium.ini` and/or `gecko.ini` (and any flavor correction files) in one directory
 2. From the winapp2ool main menu, select Entry Lab, and then select BrowserBuilder
-3. Set the source directory to that location (or launch winapp2ool from it, the default is the current directory)
+3. Set the source directory to that location (or launch winapp2ool from it; the default is the current directory)
 4. Run: BrowserBuilder generates entries for all browsers defined in the rulesets, applies any flavor corrections found next to them, and saves the result to `browsers.ini`

 ---